U.S. Stocks Climb After Stumble

 "We remain overweight equities and don't think yesterday was a sign of things to come," said Jon Adams, senior investment strategist with BMO Global Asset Management.
 "Our bias has been to buy the dips," he said.

 Energy stocks were among the best performers, rising alongside oil prices as Gulf Coast refineries continued to restart following Hurricane Harvey, boosting demand.
-U.S. crude oil was recently up 1%.
+U.S. crude oil rose 1%.

 Continue Reading Below